 The average Black Friday discount is around 45%, with offers going from 20% to 80% off, while the Cyber Monday average discount is around 50%, with deals going from 20% to 90% off.

-4. Being out of stock during the Black Friday shopping week crossed retailers $484 million dollars in sales not realized.
+5. Being out of stock during the Black Friday shopping week cost retailers $484 million dollars in sales not realized.

 Consumer spending online statistics show there were items consumers were already trying to buy but were out of stock in 3.3% of cases on Thanksgiving.

-The situation on Black Friday looked better with 2.8% and even better on Cyber Monday when only 2.4% of products were out of stock when shopping online.
+The situation on Black Friday looked better with 2.8% and even better on Cyber Monday when only 2.4% of products were out of stock.

-5. Almost one-third of holiday spending occurs during the Flack Friday-Cyber Monday weekend.
+6. Almost one-third of holiday spending occurs during the Black Friday-Cyber Monday weekend.

-Black Friday sales results in 2018 show that, among the consumers aged 35 to 44, the average spending during this weekend was $413.
+Black Friday sales results in 2018 show that the average spending for consumers aged 35 to 44 during this weekend was $413.

-This figure is $100 more than spending per person.
-And compared to the Deloitte prediction that $1536 would be spent on average during the holiday season, it makes for almost one-third of the holiday shopping money.
+This figure is $100 more than the average spending per person.
+And compared to the Deloitte prediction that $1536 would be spent on average during the holiday season, it makes for almost one-third of holiday shopping money.

-Black Friday shopping statistics show that during the start of the month, online shopping was done mainly on desktop 60%, followed by mobile phones with 30%, and tablets with 10%.
+Black Friday shopping statistics show that during the start of the month, online shopping was done mainly on desktop (60%), followed by mobile phones (30%), and tablets (10%).

 The prediction for the Black Friday shopping week was just under 50% in favor of m-commerce, but the actual results showed that mobile devices were used in 62% of cases.
 Mobile devices accounted for 61% of Black Friday shopping in 2017.

 On Thanksgiving, mobile devices were used for 68% of all online traffic, and 54% of orders were placed via mobile.
-On Friday, the figure was 67% and 49% for orders.
-Both traffic and orders percentage beat the predictions on all days of this shopping weekend in 2018.
+On Black Friday, the figure was 67% for traffic and 49% for orders.
+Both traffic and orders percentage beat the predictions.

 (Salesforce, Forbes, Adobe)